venkateshakula1729/cs425-2025-/Homeworks/A4/README.md

 ./routing_sim input.txt
 ```

-Where `inputfile.txt` is the path to the file containing the adjacency matrix.
+Where `input.txt` is the path to the file containing the adjacency matrix.

 The program outputs: